ahmed3000xp/WacOff/README.md

   - SM-N960F (This is my Note 9's model, others might work tho let me know if one did)

+#### Extra notes

+The server and client both use port 5000 to communicate with each other so on your firewall you will have to open port 5000

 #### License

 This project is licensed under the GNU GPL-3.0 license.